keithagno/keithagno.github.io/projects/photography.md

   <img class="ui image" src="../images/fam.JPG">
 </div>

   As the corona virus hit America in the beginning of 2020, I started a hobby that could keep me busy.
-With the entry level dslr camera, Nikon d3400, I was skpetical about producing good pictures.
+With the entry level dslr camera, Nikon d3400, I was skeptical about producing high quality pictures.
 As I get more into photograhpy, I bought a new entry level(still cheap) mirrorless camera Nikon z50.
 Both cameras are cropped sensor.
 Thus, making it cheaper than full frame cameras.

   <div class="ui small rounded images">
   <img class="ui image" src="../images/nikon d.jfif">